 Pro-Tip: Use text-searchable PDF to be able to go back and search items you can!
 This file gets very big, so be sure you bring your USB drive to save text-searchable PDFs.

-All the computers in the School of Theology Library are connected to BU IS&T’s MyPrint system, allowing BU students to print documents using your printing allocation, which is updated each semester.
+All the computers in the School of Theology Library are connected to BU IS&T’s MyPrint system, allowing current BU students, faculty, and staff to print documents using your printing allocation, which is updated each semester.

 Full-time graduate students receive $40.00 of free printing per semester, and each double-sided page costs $0.08 per page.
 This adds up to 500 pages per semester.